alphanome-ai/interview-screening-task/README.md

   - "Your Request Originates from an Undeclared Automated Tool" restriction.
 - Write clean code and follow OOP principles wherever necessary.
 - Make valid assumptions wherever necessary & give reasoning for the same.
+- You may use any programming language or tech stack of your choice.

 ## Scoring Criteria